RatumArch/vue3-image-input/README.md

 File input for Vue 3.
 =======
-This enhanced file input enable to pick a file with a preview.
+This is an enhanced and customizable file input enable to pick a file with a preview.

 Support preview for :
 * **Image** : jpg, png, svg...